 “I think there's also a huge part of this which is the empathy and the human side of it too.
 Our biggest limitations in our businesses reflect our own limitations,” says Christian.

-It’s that understanding that creates a transformative experience for those in your learning community — and for you as the curator of said learning community.
-Understanding the needs of your learners and encouraging your learners to understand the needs of their eventual clients, students, or peers doesn’t just help everyone create solutions, it creates a cycle of empathy and human understanding.
+It's that understanding that creates a transformative experience for those in your learning experience and community — and for you as the curator of said learning experience and community.
+Understanding the needs of your learners and encouraging your learners to understand the needs of their eventual clients, students, or peers doesn't just help everyone create solutions, it creates a cycle of empathy and human understanding.

 Quit striving for perfection